All About Linen & How to Print On Linen Fabric

 All About Linen Fabric

 The world has used linen for centuries.
 And no wonder.
 It’s a very hard-wearing textile and the quality is excellent.
-Actually, Egyptians were mummified with this textile in ancient times.
-Much later, it was even used as currency instead of money.
+Actually, in ancient times, Egyptians were mummified with this textile and it was even used as currency at one time.

-Today, we produce flax all over the world to make this cloth.
-The most common areas where the flax plant is grown include Canada, China and Russia.
+Today, we produce flax in many countries.
+The most common areas where the flax plant is grown are Canada, China and Russia.

 Flax is one of the oldest plants used by humans.
-We have made linen from very fine flax fibres for hundreds of years, to print on clothes and other products like table linen, sheets and towels
+We have made linen from very fine flax fibres for hundreds of years, to print on clothing and other products like table linen, sheets and towels.

 We extract the fibres from the plant, spin them into yarn and weave them into lengths.

-Linen is a popular fabric cut, as people find it relatively easy to source.
-But it's more expensive than cotton.
+Linen is a popular fabric cut, as it’s relatively easy to source.
+However, it's more expensive than cotton.

-People enjoy wearing this comfortable, versatile textile in hot weather as it’s very lightweight, you see.
+People enjoy wearing linen as it’s a comfortable, versatile textile, especially in hot weather, as it’s very lightweight.

 Here's an interesting fact: 100 linen’s distinct fibres and open weave mean that it creases very easily.
 Most designers don't worry about that.
-They love the unique texture to print on.
+They love the unique texture to print on, and an un-ironed look is often considered trendy.

-This natural fibre costs a lot to produce.
-We make it more affordable by blending the yarn with other fibres.
+This natural fibre is expensive to produce.
+It’s made more affordable by blending the yarn with other, less expensive fibres.

-It is one of the most sustainable fabrics.
-A natural fibre, it's biodegradable and environmentally friendly, too.
+It is one of the most sustainable natural fabrics, is biodegradable and environmentally friendly, too.

 Why Print on Linen Fabric?

-• Its fibres are long and sturdy, like leather, and material made from these fibres is extremely hard-wearing and long-lasting.
+• Its fibres are long and sturdy, like leather, and material made from linen fibres is extremely hard-wearing and long-lasting.

-• This textile absorbs moisture well and is quick to dry.
+• This textile absorbs moisture well and dries quickly.

-• People say that this particular material stimulates blood flow.
+• It’s been said that this particular material stimulates blood flow.

-• It is a great textile choice.
-It is very hygienic and antiseptic.
+• A great textile choice, it is very hygienic and antiseptic.

-• People like to wear this textile as it is lightweight and breathes well.
+• People enjoy wearing this textile as it’s lightweight and breathable.

-• This textile softens every time you wash it by hand in cold water.
+• This textile softens each time you wash it by hand in cold water.
 Avoid strong cleaners, and be gentle with the fabric: don’t wring or tumble dry.

-For more advantages of using this type of fabric, we’ve compiled a go-to blog on The coolest fabrics for summer.
+For more advantages to using this type of fabric, we’ve compiled a go-to blog on The Coolest Fabrics for Summer.
 Read it now!

-The linen printing process involves applying pigments, dyes or other related fabrics to fabrics.
-These fabrics form patterns.
+The linen printing process involves applying pigments and dyes to fabrics, some of which form patterns.

-Medium weight and heavyweight fabrics and blends offer stunning textile quality for use on a printer.
+Medium-weight and heavyweight fabrics and blends offer excellent textile quality for use on a printer.

-Our clients choose this type of cloth for a number of different products, including upholstery, handbags and other accessories, quilts and clothes.
+Our clients choose this type of cloth for a various products, including upholstery, handbags, quilts, clothing and accessories.

-Because of what the fibres are structured, they may come loose.
-This will leave a white or beige mark.
-That just adds to the item’s beauty.
+Because of the way the fibres are structured, they can come loose.
+When this happens, it leaves a white or beige mark, which adds to the item’s beauty.

 maake likes to use a virtual process for printed cloth.
-This is a very popular method on this type of cloth.
-The ink utilised in the process stick to the textile surface by means of a binding agent.
+This is a very popular method for this type of cloth.
+The ink used in the process sticks to the textile surface through a binding agent.

-You'll notice that the pattern looks like it has been painted on the sheets, as if the textile was paper.
+You'll notice that the pattern looks like it has been painted on the textile, much like when one prints on paper.
 It’s that perfect!

 Linen Fabric Printing Methods

-The type of printing processes used depends on the fabric you’re using. maake uses either the textile or sublimation process (see below) for digital printing on linen fabric.
-Print on fabric is similar to dying fabrics.
-Dying fabric involves you using only one shade.
-You don't use a selection.
+The type of printing processes used depends on the type of fabric you’re using. maake uses either the textile or sublimation process (see below) for digital printing on linen fabric.
+Print on fabric is similar to dying fabrics, which involves using a single shade rather than a selection.

-This reproduction method involves you repeating a pattern on the entire piece of fabric, or just a part of it, depending on what you’re looking for.
+This reproduction method involves repeating a pattern on the entire piece of fabric, or a part of it, depending on the effect you wish to achieve.

 The digital reproduction process for fabrics is known for its sustainability, which makes it ideal for linen.
 It uses water-based inks that are eco-friendly and don’t contain chemicals.